-- Diabetic with a diagnosis of retinopathy that overlaps the measurement period and a retinal or dilated eye exam by an eye care professional in the measurement period
+- Diabetic with a diagnosis of retinopathy during the measurement period and a retinal or dilated eye exam by an eye care professional in the measurement period

 NUMERATOR NOTE: The eye exam must be performed or reviewed by an ophthalmologist or optometrist, or there must be evidence that fundus photography results were read by a system that provides an artificial intelligence (AI) interpretation.
 Alternatively, results may be read by a qualified reading center that operates under the direction of a medical director who is a retinal specialist.

-Performance Met: Dilated retinal eye exam with interpretation by an ophthalmologist or optometrist documented and reviewed (G2102)
+Performance Met: Dilated retinal eye exam with interpretation byan ophthalmologist or optometrist documented and reviewed; with evidence of retinopathy (2022F)

-Performance Met: Seven standard field stereoscopic photos with interpretation by an ophthalmologist or optometrist documented and reviewed (G2103)
+Performance Met: 7 standard field stereoscopic retinal photos with interpretation by an ophthalmologist or optometrist documented and reviewed; with evidence of retinopathy (2024F)

-Performance Met: Eye imaging validated to match diagnosis from seven standard field stereoscopic photos results documented and reviewed (G2104)
+Performance Met: Eye imaging validated to match diagnosis from 7 standard field stereoscopic retinal photos results documented and reviewed; without evidence of retinopathy (2033F)

 Performance Met: Low risk for retinopathy (no evidence of retinopathy in the prior year) (3072F)

-Performance Not Met: Dilated eye exam was not performed, reason not otherwise specified (G2102 with 8P or G2103 with 8P or G2104 with 8P)**
+Performance Not Met: Dilated eye exam was not performed, reason not otherwise specified (2022F or 2024F or 2026F with 8P)

-As the seventh leading cause of death in the U.S., diabetes kills approximately 79,500 people a year and affects more than 30 million Americans (9.4 percent of the U.S. population) and killed approximately 84,000 people (Centers for Disease Control and Prevention [CDC], 2017a, 2017b ).
-Diabetes is a long-lasting disease marked by high blood glucose levels, resulting from the body's inability to produce or use insulin properly (CDC, 2017c).
-People with diabetes are at increased risk of serious health complications including vision loss, heart disease, stroke, kidney failure, amputation of toes, feet or legs, and premature death (CDC, 2018).
+Diabetes is the seventh leading cause of death in the United States.
+In 2017, diabetes affected approximately 34 million Americans (10.5 percent of the U.S. population) and killed approximately 84,000 people (Centers for Disease Control and Prevention [CDC], 2020a).
+Diabetes is a long-lasting disease marked by high blood glucose levels, resulting from the body's inability to produce or use insulin properly (CDC, 2020b).
+People with diabetes are at increased risk of serious health complications including vision loss, heart disease, stroke, kidney damage, and amputation of feet or legs, and premature death (CDC, 2018).
 In 2017, diabetes cost the U.S. an estimated $327 billion: $237 billion in direct medical costs and $90 billion in reduced productivity.
 This is a 34 percent increase from the estimated $245 billion spent on diabetes in 2012 (American Diabetes Association, 2018).